 All return air MUST pass through a filter before entering the unit.
 An electronic air cleaner, optional filter racks, or other accessible filter arrangement must be installed in the return air ductwork.
-Minimum recommended filter sizes are listed in FIGURE 4 and are based on maximum face velocities of 300 ft/min for disposable filters and 500 ft/min for washable (high velocity) filters.
+Minimum recommended filter sizes are listed in FIGURE 5 and are based on maximum face velocities of

+300 ft/min for disposable filters and 500 ft/min for washable (high velocity) filters.
+See FIGURE 5 for filter sizes.